Short-term health plans in Kansas

 Kansas statute also limits short-term coverage to no more than one renewal period, regardless of whether the insurer uses medical underwriting for the renewal.

 Under federal rules that took effect in 2018, short-term health insurance policies can have initial terms up to 364 days, and total duration, including renewals, of up to 36 months.
 The regulations are clear, however, in noting that states may continue to impose tighter regulations than the new federal rules.
-Since Kansas statute only allows for a maximum short-term plan duration of 12 months and no more than one renewal, the maximum total duration of a short-term plan in Kansas is 24 months.
+Since Kansas statute only allows for a maximum short-term plan duration of 12 months and no more than one renewal, the maximum total duration of a short-term plan in Kansas is currently 24 months.

 Which insurance companies offer short-term plans in Kansas?

 As of early 2020, the Kansas Insurance Department reported that five insurers were offering short-term plans in Kansas.
 However, a sixth insurer, National General, began offering short-term health insurance policies in mid-2020.
-These insurers provide short-term health insurance coverage in Kansas as of 2020:
+These insurers provide short-term health insurance coverage in Kansas as of late 2020:

 - Blue Cross Blue Shield of Kansas City